 3. Breastfeed from both sides

 Have your baby feed from both breasts at each feeding.
 Let your baby feed from the first breast until they slow down or stop feeding before offering the second breast.
 The stimulation of having both breasts breastfed from can help increase milk production.
-Pumping milk from both breasts simultaneously has also been found to increase milk production and result in a higher fat content in the milk.
+Pumping milk from both breasts simultaneously has also to increase milk production and result in a higher fat content in the milk.

 4. Lactation cookies